TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 21/1 Chronicles 21.7.md

 ---

-And God was displeased with this thing; therefore he smote Israel.
+God was displeased with this thing; therefore he struck Israel.